 Your complete guide to smartphone money transfer apps

-Apple, Google, Facebook, Square, PayPal and Venmo all want to help you pay
+Here are the best money apps from Apple, Google, Facebook, Box, PayPal and Venmo that help you pay anywhere.

-Apple, Google, Facebook, Square, PayPal and Venmo all want to help you pay
+Here are the best money apps from Apple, Google, Facebook, Box, PayPal and Venmo that help you pay anywhere.

 Have you used cash this year?
 At a time when we're going out less – and are more wary than ever of germs transferred on items like bank notes and coins – cash has taken a back seat, potentially forever.
-Paying with contactless credit or debit card has become the norm in many countries the world over, and paying via smartphone is a hot trend that shows no signs of decline.
+Paying with contactless credit or debit cards has become the norm in many countries worldwide, and paying via smartphone is a hot trend that shows no signs of decline.

 The latest tech company with banking ambitions is Google, via its freshly revamped Google Pay app.
-Announced this week, the major update includes a way to pay friends and companies alike, store coupons and receipts, and in 2021 Google promises "a new kind of digital bank account".
+Announced this week, the major update includes a way to pay friends and companies alike, store coupons and receipts, and in 2021, Google promised "a new kind of digital bank account".

 It looks increasingly like cash's days are numbered, so here is a quick look at the most popular smartphone apps for quickly and easily transferring money between friends and family.